Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1967

-One of those classic country pearls of early morning dew that crossed over to the pop charts in the '60s and helped give them a decidedly down-home, corn-fed feel.
-But unlike so many of the countrified crossover hits early in the decade, this unlikely gem from the Summer of Love dared do something only a handful of country singles had ever done – or for that matter ever would do; make a strong, strident and even caustic social statement.
-What’s more, lyrically this one-of-a-kind nugget traded heavily on both irony and innuendo, two subtle songwriting devices that, let’s be honest, country music’s core audience has never proven comfortable with, conversant in, or particularly quick to embrace.
+One of those classic country pearls of early morning dew that crossed over to the pop charts in the '60s and helped give them a decidedly corn-fed feel.
+But unlike so many of the countrified crossover hits early in the decade, this gem from the Summer of Love dared do something only a handful of country singles had ever done – or for that matter ever would do, make a strong, even caustic social statement.
+What’s more, lyrically, this one-of-a-kind nugget traded heavily on irony and innuendo, two songwriting devices that, let’s be honest, country music’s core audience has never been conversant in, or particularly quick to embrace.

 150. Houston